radicleart/tx-anatomy/README.md

-# @mijoco/stx_helpers
+# tx-anatomy

-Helper functions common to stxeco and other applications
+Analyse bitcoin transactions and embedded protocols.

 ## Creating a project